Observational implications of cosmologically coupled black holes: Merger rate calculation

 \subsection{Observer frame intrinsic merger rate}

-The maximum possible rate observed on earth (i.e., at infinite detector sensitivity) can be calculated as
+The maximum possible rate observed on Earth (i.e., at infinite detector sensitivity) can be calculated as

-We set $\Tilde{z}$, corresponding to the time when the Universe was $\sim 200$ Myr old.
-Above, the $1/(1+z)$ factor scales the source time to observer time (i.e. $t$ at $z = 0$) and $dV$ is a differential comoving spatial volume element:
+From here on, we drop the $k$ subscript from the rates as the calculation would be analogous for both $k =0$ and $k \neq 0$.
+We set $\Tilde{z}$, corresponding to the time $\Tilde{t}$ in Eq. \ref{eq: R_vol as a function of metallicity}.
+The $1/(1+z)$ factor scales the source time to observer time (i.e. $t$ at $z = 0$) and $dV$ is a differential comoving spatial volume element:

 Also $E(z) =\sqrt{\Omega_{M}(1+z)^{3} + \Omega_{\Lambda}}$, $H_0$ is today's value of Hubble's constant and

 is the comoving distance.
 It is assumed that we are well into the matter-dominated epoch in a flat $\Lambda$CDM cosmology\footnote{A fair assumption as stellar black holes could not have formed earlier.} with $\Omega_\Lambda = 0.6925$ and $H_0 = 67.9$ km s$^{-1}$Mpc$^{-1}$.
 This choice of the cosmological parameters matches those in \cite{GWTC_3_population_stats} and is based on the work of the \cite{Planck_Collaboration_2016} and we map the SFRD to suit these values.
 We refer to $\mathcal{R}_{\rm intr}$ as the intrinsic merger rate.